Tree removal, pruning and lopping guidelines

 In addition to the Canopy Tree controls, some areas in the City of Monash are covered by the Vegetation Protection Overlay (VPO).

 You may require a planning permit under the VPO in addition to the canopy tree controls detailed above.
-If you require a planning permit under both controls, you need only make one application.
+If you require a planning permit under both controls, you need only make one application via our fast-tracked planning process.

 How do I find out if my property is in a VPO?